pksilen/vitja-service/README.md

 - mysql2 distributed tracing
 - remote service calls can have rollback action and commit action
   - Deletes can move stuff to shadow table and in commit clear from shadow table and do delete
-- Add implementation for FOREIGN KEY REFERENCES in CREATE TABLE
 - Default loginService, signUpService, passwordReset service
     - Login route, check Referer header exists and domain ending is correct, eg. https://<something>.domain.com
     - User, add role field, joka voi olla createUserissa vain "user"